dszwarc/DEVentful/README.md

 </div>
 <div>
   <ul style="font-size: 1.2rem; line-height: 1.6rem; list-style-type: disc; margin: 0; padding: 0;">
-    <li style="margin-bottom: 1rem;"><strong>Vendor Reviews and Feedback:</strong> We plan to allow users to leave ratings and feedback for vendors they have worked with by visiting the vendor detail page and clicking the "Add Review" link.
-This enhancement will help others make informed decisions when choosing vendors for their events.</li>
-    <li style="margin-bottom: 1rem;"><strong>Integrated Venue Location and Directions:</strong> We plan to improve the event detail page by integrating Google Maps API, allowing users to easily view the event venue's location and access directions directly from the application.</li>
-    <li style="margin-bottom: 1rem;"><strong>Budget Limit Notifications:</strong> We aim to implement a feature that notifies users when their event budget reaches its limit, empowering them to effectively manage their expenses and make informed decisions regarding additional vendor services.</li>
     <li style="margin-bottom: 1rem;"><strong>Pinterest Event Inspiration:</strong> We plan to integrate Pinterest into our application, providing users with a wealth of event ideas and inspiration.
 Users will be able to explore creative concepts for their events and gather valuable insights to enhance their event planning experience by accessing a dedicated Pinterest link.</li>
   </ul>
 </div>